akurasy/DevOps-Complete/README.md

 # Third Phase  (continous deployment and delivery with ArgoCD)

 ArgoCD is a continous delivery/deployment tool used for pipeline automation in delivering changes and commit made to github application into our kubernetes cluster.
-The commit triggers a pipeline that alters our kubernetes/helm/fastapi-chart folder which triggers our ArgoCD for continous delivery using helm for continous depoloyment.
+The commit triggers a pipeline that alters our kubernetes/helm/fastapi-chart folder which triggers our ArgoCD for continous delivery using helm for continous deployment.

 - Here is the installation process and deployment process below:
 Install ArgoCD with the command: